 Utilize your customers' expertise

 Many product managers have fallen into the trap of getting their team into a meeting room and brainstorming about how to create the perfect strategy for their product.
-While this is a key activity, it's imperative that you don't forget the importance of gaining feedback from your target customer group prior to formulating your strategy and goals.
+While this is a key activity, it's imperative that you don't forget the importance of gaining feedback from your target customer group before formulating your strategy and goals.
 It's your users or customers who will tell you what they need and want from your product, what their current frustrations are with it and what would make them seek out your competitor.
 Make use of more anonymous ways of collecting feedback by sending out surveys through tools like Typeform or Survicate.

-Phone calls or sales team visits can be really useful ways to dive deeper into specific areas, but online surveys have become a particularly quick and valuable feedback gathering mechanism, not least because they are simple and fast to complete and also let you easily create surveys that help you to find out what your target customers are thinking.
+Phone calls or sales team visits can be really useful ways to dive deeper into specific areas.
+But, online surveys have become a particularly quick and valuable feedback gathering mechanism, not least because they are simple and fast to complete and also let you easily create surveys that help you to find out what your target customers are thinking.
 Feedback collated by customer support agents can also provide valuable insights into customer opinions and common issues.
 Gathering those can be easily automated via Intercom or any other customer success platform.

 Focus on the financials